 Description of Study Region

-The territorial waters and Exclusive Economic Zones (EEZs) surrounding the 28 island countries that comprise the Greater and Lesser Antilles of the Caribbean Sea is the area of focus for our study (Figure 1).
-All analyses were performed at 1 km2 spatial resolution.
-We did not consider the potential of offshore aquaculture development in the high seas, or disputed waters.
+Our study domain includes the territorial waters and Exclusive Economic Zones (EEZs) surrounding the 28 island countries that comprise the Greater and Lesser Antilles of the Caribbean Sea (Figure 1).
+All analyses were performed at a 1 km2 spatial resolution.
+We did not consider the potential of offshore aquaculture development in the high seas or disputed waters.
 A shapefile from VLIZ (2014) was used to define the maritime boundaries for all island countries.

 ## OGR data source with driver: ESRI Shapefile ## Source: "/Users/lennonthomas/Box Sync/Waitt Institute/Blue Halo 2016/Carib_aqua_16/Suitability/tmp", layer: "carib_eez_shape" ## with 54 features ## It has 23 fields